-Since Hurricane Katrina hit the Gulf Coast, US-based human rights organizations such as Human Rights Network (Luft 2009) and the US Center for Climate Law and Policy have been supporting civil society in defending their communities against the impacts of climate hazards.
-However, they have encountered several challenges.
-First, climate change impacts in the communities with the lowest adaptive capacity tend to be ignored by [dominant] [political and economic] institutions; second, false adaptive solutions – including cookie-cutter policies for adaptation which are not applicable to the unique needs of local communities – may exacerbate rather than alleviate vulnerability; and third, the non-mitigation of greenhouse gas (GHG) production continues to accelerate the pace of anthropogenic climate change.
+Mitigation and adaptation of climate change hazards does not always produce more just societies.
+Firstly, climate change impacts experienced in the communities with the lowest adaptive capacity tend to be ignored by dominant political and economic institutions; secondly, false adaptive solutions – including cookie-cutter policies for adaptation which are not applicable to the unique needs of local communities – may exacerbate rather than alleviate vulnerability; and thirdly, the non-mitigation of greenhouse gas (GHG) production continues to accelerate the pace of anthropogenic climate change.
 These problems are relevant to the growing discourse around climate justice (CJ), and yet the term’s broad definition and relative flexibility has been confused with multiple practical and conceptual applications which sometimes talk past one-another.
 This panel invites discussion from both researchers and practitioners to co-produce and co-develop the concept of CJ in order to develop a unified framework to respond to the key challenges outlined above.

 The concept of co-production stems from the desire to root academic scholarship in the needs of the public, and involves stakeholders – including NGO practitioners, government representatives, community members, and academics – to enhance the applicability of theoretical and empirical scholarship.
 The concept of environmental justice reflects a long history of co-production between practitioners and researchers (Grafton et al. 2015), which has been demonstrated also through the European project the Environmental Justice Atlas (EJAtlas.org).
 The EJAtlas is a collaborative, international research, teaching, networking, and advocacy tool that has catalogued thousands of case studies of EJ in its interactive, open access database.
 These cases have been co-produced by academics, activists, and practitioners, all who contribute to the validation of cases (Martinez-Alier et al. 2014; Grafton et al. 2015).
 Participants in this session will also be invited to submit a relevant case to the EJAtlas, which will be incorporated into the database.